jadaradix/hooks/README.md

 Use
 ---
 The module contains just one method, `hook`.
-It takes some `options` and an optional `callback` function, which returns the standard `err, data` arguments.
+It takes some `options` and an optional `callback` function, which returns the standard `err, response` arguments.
 It's as easy as this:

     hooks.hook(
       {